aksovius/speech-coach/docs/docs/roadmap.md

 sidebar_label: Roadmap
 ---

-_Last updated: 2024-05-04_
+_Last updated: 2025-05-11_

 ## 📋 About the Project

-**Speech Coach** - a Telegram bot for practicing spoken English.
+**Speech Coach** is a Telegram bot for practicing spoken English.
 Users receive questions, record voice answers, and the system processes them to provide feedback with recommendations for improvement.

 ## 🛠 Technologies Used